- Information for MRI Users

 Here is a checklist for participants to help them prepare for the study.

 Once your data is collected, it will be automatically sent to our Data Access application.
 You will be asked to login with your NetID and Password.
 If you select the Projects link from the top of the screen, you should be able to find your project listed.
-If you do not have access to that project, please make sure that you are listed on the corresponding IRB application and email Peter Molfese to gain access to the project.
+If you do not have access to that project, please make sure that you are listed on the corresponding IRB application and email Roeland Hancock to gain access to the project.

 For downloading data, it is often preferred to click on the “Search” button at the top of the page.
 Choose your project under the “Enrollment” option.
 Select the series that you wish to download from the list, and then set options as follows: